Training Programme FAQs

 4. Will your sessions have subtitles?

 We are trying to make our sessions as accessible as possible and aiming for sessions to have subtitles.
 We are currently investigating which online platforms have the best functions to do this.
 Is there is anything we can do to make the session more accessible for you, please get in touch with us.

 5. I’m having computer problems – can I phone into a session?

 Within our joining instructions email, you will be provided the platform link to connect to the event, which will include dial-in details.
 This option may not always be possible, and delegates will be notified in the joining instructions.

 6. I’m unsure how to use the platform the training is on?

 The event description will detail what platform we’re using.
-In our joining instructions we’ll send out any helpful FAQs/problem solving issues about the platform.
 If you are unsure of anything, please get in touch.

 7. Do I need to prepare anything in advance to the event?